 The team is composed of individuals across campus whose job responsibilities are connected to its mission and purpose.

-The team will evaluate incoming referrals from students, faculty, and/or staff and provide guidance on next steps.
-Guidance will be based on the type of incident and could include additional conversations with other administrative members of the Fitchburg State Community based on the nature of the incident presented.
+The team meets monthly and as needed to discuss concerns and trends as presented by the Office of Equal Opportunity, Student Affairs, and/or University Police.
+The team may evaluate incoming referrals from students, faculty, and/or staff and consider next steps.
+Guidance will be based on the type of incident and could include additional conversations with other administrative members of the Fitchburg State University Community based on the nature of the incident presented.
 The team can also be contacted at birt@fitchburgstate.edu.

 - Rebecca H. Newell, rnewell7@fitchburgstate.edu, Director of Title IX and Equal Opportunity (Co-Chair)